Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

-Here a few important points:
+Here are a few important points:

-1. Functionality not covered by one of these components requires you to write your own component.
+1. Functionality not covered by one of these components requires you to write your component.
 2. Some components are supported by both iOS and Android and others are only supported by one or the other.
 3. Components are styled with CSS but only support a subset of CSS properties.